This Enact update includes the following features:

 Note: You can change or reorder the columns in the Change History list to better match your needs.
 The list can also be filtered to display items of interest only.

 The Compliance Tile is an option for Raw Dashboards.
-The Compliance Tile displays the statistics for data collections and checklists configured with timed collection requirements, enabling you to view compliance to collection requirements in a single table.
+The Compliance Tile displays the statistics for real-time manufacturing data collections and checklists configured with timed collection requirements, enabling you to view compliance to collection requirements in a single table.

 Information contained in the Compliance Tile is clearer and more helpful to Enact users.